Liquid Information Flow Control: Related Work

 \subsection{Program Synthesis and Repair}

-\toolname is related to sound program synthesis techniques~\cite{MannaWa80,KuncakMaPiSu10,KneussKKS13,PolikarpovaKuSo16,AlurRU17}, which take a formal specification as input and synthesize a provably correct program.
+\toolname is related to techniques for synthesizing provably correct programs from formal specifications~\cite{MannaWa80,KuncakMaPiSu10,KneussKKS13,PolikarpovaKuSo16,AlurRU17}.
 These techniques, however, generate programs from scratch, from end-to-end functional specifications, while \toolname injects code into an existing program based on the cross-cutting concern of information flow.

-Our problem statement is similar to that of sound program repair~\cite{KneussKK15}, but as we explain in \autoref{sec:example}, in the specific setting of policy enforcement, \toolname is able to infer a local specification for each patch, and synthesize all patches independently, which makes it more scalable.
+Our problem statement is similar to that of deductive program repair~\cite{KneussKK15}, but in the specific setting of policy enforcement \toolname is able to infer a local specification for each patch, and synthesize all patches independently, which makes it more scalable.
 There has been prior work on program repair for security concerns~\cite{Harris2010,FredriksonJJRPSY12,SonMS13,Ganapathy2006}, but it does not involve reasoning about expressive information-flow policies, and hence, both the search space for patches and their verification is much less complex.
+Finally, our repair technique is based on CHCs and uses a Horn solver to infer the optimal expected type; \cite{HojjatRMCF16} also propose a Horn-based repair technique but for a different domain (software-defined networks).